nangia/pydictupdater/README.md

 [Vishvas Vasuki](https://github.com/vvasuki) ([@vasukeya](https://twitter.com/vasukeya) on Twitter) has compiled a [nice set of dictionaries](https://github.com/sanskrit-coders) that work with StarDict compatible apps for Sanskrit, Kannada, Pali and Hindi.
 Thus, one could use a StarDict compatible app like [GoldenDict](https://play.google.com/store/apps/details?id=mobi.goldendict.android) which can be used for these dictionaries.
 The process would be to install GoldenDict and then install and run [Sanskrit Dictionary Updater](https://play.google.com/store/apps/details?id=sanskritcode.sanskritdictionaryupdater) and then rescan dictionaries from within GoldenDict App.

 However, I have had problems running Sanskrit Dictionary Updater on my phone.
-Hence, this is a altrnative way to download these dictionaries to your Desktop computer or to Android.
+Hence, this is a alternative way to download these dictionaries to your Desktop computer or to Android.

 What Platforms Will this App Run on?
 ====================================